 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 Wine is always a welcome surprise, especially around the holidays.
-But don’t just settle for a random bottle from the liquor store.
+But you don’t have to settle for just any random bottle from the liquor store.
 Instead, consider these wine-focused gifts from across the Centennial State for the lovers of reds, whites, and rosés in your life.

 Tickets to a Wine Festival

-Experiences can be the most rewarding gifts.
-To that end, spoil your loved ones by buying them tickets to a Colorado wine festival (made even better if you can join them!).
-Taste of Vail, which has been running for more than 30 years among the picturesque peaks of the Gore Range, is an ideal, road trip-worthy festival, brimming with upbeat tastings, informative seminars, cozy winemaker dinners, and other wine-centric events.
-And since it takes place in early April, your group can easily get in some spring skiing runs at Vail Ski Resort and spa treatments at the Sonnenalp while you’re at it.
+Experiences can make the most rewarding gifts.
+To that end, spoil your loved ones by buying them tickets to a Colorado wine festival (even better if you can join them!).
+Taste of Vail (April 3–6, 2024), which has been running for more than 30 years among the picturesque peaks of the Gore Range, is a road-trip-worthy festival brimming with upbeat tastings, informative seminars, cozy winemaker dinners, and other wine-centric events.
+Tickets to individual events start at $95; full festival passes start at $515 through January 1.

 Trip to Wine Country

-You don’t need to spring for flights to France or Napa to whisk your favorite people away on an indulgent weekend trip with access to lots of incredible wine.
+You don’t need to spring for flights to France or Napa, California, to whisk your favorite people away on an indulgent wine-centric trip.
 Colorado has several destination-worthy wine regions worth exploring.

-Or, wow your friends by taking them to Colorado’s lesser-known wine region, the West Elks AVA, in and around Paonia and Hotchkiss.
-Take in the sweeping panoramic views from Storm Cellar Winery and Vineyard, situated high on a hillside at 5,880 feet, or immerse yourself in art while sipping wine at Azura Cellars & Gallery.
-And when you need a break from wine, commune with goats at Western Culture Farmstead and Creamery (and sample the rich cheeses David and Suanne Miller produce from their milk), or savor Colorado-grown peaches, apples, and other succulent produce at spots like Big B’s and Orchard Valley Farms.
+For a more off-the-beaten-path excursion, wow your friends with a trip to the Paonia area, home to Colorado’s lesser-known wine region, the West Elks AVA.
+Take in the panoramic views from the Storm Cellar, situated high on a hillside at 5,880 feet, or immerse in art while sipping a glass at Azura Cellars and its accompanying gallery.
+When you need a break from all the vino, commune with goats at Western Culture Farmstead & Creamery (and sample the rich cheeses David and Suanne Miller produce from the animals’ milk), or savor Colorado-grown peaches, apples, and other succulent produce at spots like Big B’s and Orchard Valley Farms & Market.